torvalds/linux/drivers/README.md

-#Driver Zone
+#Drivers Zone

-##This is a Driver Zone for posible descriptions.
+##This is a Drivers Zone for posible descriptions.